withjak/threadx/README.md

             (map, x['time'], x),
             sum)

-thread('./data.log', *pipeline)  # works jsut as any other function.
+thread('./data.log', *pipeline)  # works jsut like any other function.
 ```

 ## Why I Built This